 The two men also struck up a friendship.
 In 1992, Brooks and LeDoux released the single "Watcha Gonna Do With a Cowboy."
 When LeDoux was diagnosed with liver disease, Brooks quietly offered to donate a portion of his own liver.
 Although Brooks wasn't a match for the liver transplant, his generosity and kindness didn't go unnoticed

 "To me, Garth, he's kind of like my guardian angel.
 It's like every time I need some help, he's there," LeDoux once said.

 After LeDoux's death, Brooks honored his old friend with the tribute tune "Good Ride Cowboy."

 4. He was a self-made musician

-LeDoux got his first guitar at the age of 15 and began performing songs while he was on the rodeo circuit to help cover his expenses.
+LeDoux got his first guitar in high school at the age of 15 and began performing songs while he was on the rodeo circuit to help cover his expenses.
 He recorded his first album in 1972 and even started his own recording company, American Cowboy Songs.
 LeDoux gained notoriety on the rodeo circuit by selling tapes of his songs out of his old pickup truck.

 LeDoux had recorded 22 albums before he was signed to Capitol Records in 1991 and released his first mainstream national album Western Underground.

 Despite his success, LeDoux opted to stay in his adopted home town of Cheyenne, Wyoming rather than move to the heart of the music business in Nashville.
 His life in Wyoming kept him connected to the life he sang about and inspired his music.
 And in the end, LeDoux wouldn't want it any other way.
 He was a lifelong westerner and didn't see the need to change when he hit the big time.